Unless otherwise noted, all verses below are taken from the King James Version of the bible.

 Source: Gordon, Clark.
 God and Logic, http://www.trinityfoundation.org/ journal.php?id=16

 The Bible is a book that is composed of propositions.
 A proposition is the meaning of a declarative sentence.
-The proposition itself contains words and these words are symbols or signs which points to an invisible reality called thoughts.
+The proposition itself contains words and these words are symbols or signs which point to an invisible reality called thoughts.
 The proposition is the simplest unit of thought subject-able to the categories of truth and falsehood.
 It is these thoughts which collectively form the basis for what we call the Bible and these thoughts are from the mind of Christ which is why He is the Word of God.
 The Scriptures in Psalm 119:36 tell us that these thoughts are forever settled in Heaven.
-All the Bibles in the world – in as much they faithfully represent God’s preserved manuscripts (i.e. the Masoretic Text & the Textus Receptus) point to these same thoughts, therefore the presence of multiple Bibles does not mean that there are multiple copies of Christ.
+All the Bibles in the world — in as much they faithfully represent God’s preserved manuscripts (i.e. the Masoretic Text & the Textus Receptus) — point to these same thoughts, therefore the presence of multiple Bibles does not mean that there are multiple copies of Christ.

-So, if giving to Scripture the same reverence that we owe to God is Bibliolatry then by all means let us make the most of it.
+Hence if giving to Scripture the same reverence that we owe to God is bibliolatry then, by all means, let us make the most of it.
 For 1 Peter 1:23-25 clearly says that the Word of God which Peter preached to the Church in his epistle, is alive, eternal and able to give life.
 Paul also says as much in Romans 9:17 and Galatians 3:8 when he calls God “the Scripture.”
 Therefore, if Niesel is right when he says that “the Word of God the incarnate Logos must be distinguished from the words of Scripture” then we must conclude that both Peter and Paul were wrong.
 Moreover, one cannot say that “the Bible is not God” because “it does not contain all of God’s knowledge” without first explaining how it is that he or she has come to know all that is in the mind of the living Word of God.
 For it is obviously lost upon the skeptic that the flesh profits nothing and that it is the Spirit that makes one alive and that Christ’s words are Spirit and life (John 6:62-63).
 For if the Bible is truly alive as claimed by Jesus (John 6:63), John (1 John 1:1-3), Peter (1 Peter 1:23-25) and Paul (1 Thessalonians 2:13), then that means that He (i.e. the Bible) thinks.
-For to be alive is not to posses the ability to move or breath but to possess a soul/spirit which thinks.
-Therefore when we encounter the phrase “As I live, saith the LORD…” (in Jeremiah 22:24) we do not conclude that God must have lungs or a body, for the Scriptures tell us that He is a spirit and is therefore invisible (John 4:24).
-Being alive then, is possessing a soul/spirit which has the ability to think.
+For to be alive is not to possess the ability to move or breath but to possess a soul/spirit which thinks.
+Therefore, when we encounter the phrase “As I live, saith the LORD…” (in Jeremiah 22:24) we do not conclude that God must have lungs or a body, for the Scriptures tell us that He is a spirit and is therefore invisible (John 4:24).
+Being alive then is possessing a soul/spirit which has the ability to think.
 So the question is not whether the written words of the Bible are exhaustive of God’s knowledge but whether the mind of the living Words of the Bible—i.e. the mind of Christ—is exhaustive of God’s knowledge.
 For if the Bible is alive then He (i.e. the living Words of the Bible) must be a mind, and if the bible is a mind then He must be the mind of God since the Scriptures strongly indicate that there is no difference between God and the Bible.
 And if the Bible is the mind of God then the Bible must specifically be the mind of Christ since Christ is both God and the Word of God.
 And if the Bible is the mind of Christ (1 Corinthians 2:16) then contrary to Got Questions Ministries, the Bible DOES contain all of God’s knowledge and is therefore God.

 Because Christ is the logos of God He is also the Wisdom of God.
 1 Corinthians 1:24 says that Christ is both the power of God and the Wisdom of God.
-Proverbs and Hebrews 1:3 tells us the Christ’s power consists of Words.
+Proverbs and Hebrews 1:3 tells us Christ’s power consists of Words.

 Logical Implications of the Living Logos Doctrine